Mathematics at Messiah College

 About the mathematics (B.A.) program

 Mathematics majors learn to appreciate the logical beauty of mathematical thought and how to use it to solve many kinds of problems.
-After you take the foundational courses, you choose from theoretical and applied mathematics courses as you pursue career objectives.
+After you take the foundational courses taught by accomplished faculty, you choose from theoretical and applied mathematics courses as you pursue career objectives.